Confidential advisers for undesirable behaviour

 Research institute Psychology

-Please refer to the ASCoR wiki for more details about ASCoR's confidential councillors for PhD students.
+Please refer to the ASCoR MS Teams page for more details about ASCoR's confidential councillors for PhD students.

 The UvA has an Ombudsperson.
 Staff and students can turn to the ombudsperson when there is a need for independent, impartial and confidential investigation, including advice or mediation, in connection with their work or study at the UvA.
 This might be when they've encountered problems in the cooperation between individuals or conflicts in the workplace, when undesired behaviour has become a structural and long-term issue.